John M. O’Quinn Law Building, University of Houston Law Center, April 27, 2023

 From the Trump trade disputes with China, through the disruptions caused by COVID and now the war in Ukraine, it is clear that being able to rely on a frictionless supply chain with complete free trade is a myth.
 How is this to be mitigated?
 Must supply chains relocate to “friendlier” and “safer” countries?
 Should we abandon the “just in time” theory for the older “supplies on hand?”
 What would be the costs of making these changes?
 What other impacts, both positive and negative, could such a change have?
 What if supply chain protection looks like old fashioned protectionism, as the EU has complained about the Inflation Reduction Act.

-Elizabeth Trujillo (UHLC), Moving Supply Chains from China to Mexico
+Elizabeth Trujillo (UHLC) presenter and moderator, Moving Supply Chains from Asia to North America

 Keith LeTourneau, Blank Rome